Effects of Divorce on School Aged Children

 When parents separate there is confusion and disruption of the child’s individual sense of identity, as identity is still closely tied to the family structure.
 The youngest in this age group may assume personal responsibility for causing the separation.
 Fantasies of reconciliation are strongly present.

-Cooperative parenting means keeping each other informed about pending events in the child’s life.
-If this doesn’t work smoothly, parents can request that the school keep both parents apprised of school activities and schedules and informed about any difficulty a child may be experiencing.
+This means keeping each other informed about any pending events that could affect the child.
+It things don’t work out smoothly, parents can request that the school keep both parents apprised of any activities and schedules or any difficulties their child might be experiencing.